OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 multi-process code, that arise primarily due to the large overhead of creating, destroying, and signalling processes on Cygwin, as compared to most UNIXes.
-Other problems arise in areas of behavior that are not specified by the POSIX standard, and assumtions are made that might hold on, say, Linux, but that do not hold on Cygwin (but that are still POSIX-compliant!)
+Other problems arise in areas of behavior that are not specified by the POSIX standard, and assumptions are made that might hold on, say, Linux, but that do not hold on Cygwin (but that are still POSIX-compliant!)
 For example, a difference in (undocumented, in both cases) memory management between Linux and Cygwin made for a particularly